How many project managers out there are feeling overwhelmed with your project management responsibilities? Hands up!

-The various reports that can be generated also eases the job of a project manager.
+The various reports that can be generated also ease the job of a project manager.

 The next time your boss calls you up and asks… Bob!
 So what’s the status of the project?
 You can now answer him… I’ll send it over to your email in less than 5 minutes!
 With a few simple clicks, your boss should get the report right away.

 Still wondering if you should continue using traditional tools to manage your projects, think no more.
-Give ProjectManager.com a 30 days free trial today!
+Give ProjectManager.com a 30-day free trial today!
 I’m sure you’ll like it.